Farnham's Freehold: Plot

 The group finds that it has not been transported to another world, but instead is in the distant future of their own world.
 A decadent but technologically advanced black culture keeps either uneducated or castrated white people as slaves.
 Sexual slavery and cannibalism are widespread and generally accepted.
 Adolescent girls are sexually exploited as "bedwarmers" by their owners.
 Other children are bred on ranches for consumption and slaughtered during puberty (when their flesh is considered particularly tasty) or sometimes earlier.

-Each of the characters adapts to the sudden change in black/white roles in different ways.
-In the end, Hugh and Barbara reject the new era of slavery; they attempt to escape, but are captured.
-Rather than execute them, Ponse, "Lord Protector" of the house to which they have been enslaved, asks them to volunteer for a time-travel experiment that will send them back to their own time.
+Each of the characters adapts to the cultural changes in their own ways: Joe joins the dominant black culture, Grace becomes a willing "bedwarmer" to their owner, and Duke is castrated.
+All get used to eating human flesh, though at least Hugh and Barbara do so only unknowingly.
+When Hugh discovers frozen child carcasses in the storage room next to other meats and realizes that they are routinely cooked for their meals, he decides that he cannot live in this society.
+Together with Barbara, he attempts to escape, but they are captured.
+Rather than execute them, Ponse, "Lord Protector" of their household, asks them to volunteer for a time-travel experiment that will send them and their babies back to their own time.

 They return just prior to the original nuclear attack, and flee in Barbara's car.
 As they drive they realize that while Barbara had driven a car with an automatic transmission, this car—the same car in every other respect—has a manual transmission, and Farnham deduces that the time-travel experiment worked but sent them into an alternate universe.

-They gather supplies and flee into the hills, surviving the attack, and live out the rest of their lives.
+They gather supplies and flee into the hills, survive the attack, and live out the rest of their lives, trying to help rebuild a better America so that the dystopian future they have witnessed will not come to pass.